 Not all dog breeds qualified or participated in Coren’s research on dog intelligence.
 Only breeds recognized by the AKC and CKC participated.
-Fortunately, the Havanese is recognized by both.
+And fortunately, the Havanese is recognized by both kennel clubs.

 Only dog breeds that had at least 100 evaluations qualified for Coren’s final list of smartest dogs.
 Given that Havanese dogs are consistently in the top 30 for most popular dogs of America, they easily qualified.